🧠

 Hardware

-Dedicated devices for a few focused use-cases — so capturing a thought and getting it back is as natural as speaking into the air.
+Dedicated devices for a few focused use-cases — capturing a thought as natural as speaking into the air.

 in the works